Wisconsin Badgers men's basketball: Bo Ryan era (2001–2015)

-Midway through the 2015-16 season, Ryan opted to retire immediately after earlier saying that this season would be his last.
+Midway through the 2015–16 season, Ryan opted to retire immediately after earlier saying that this season would be his last.

 Greg Gard era (2015–present)

-Greg Gard, who had been on Ryan's staff since his days at UW-Platteville, was named his successor in December 2015.
+Greg Gard, who had been on Ryan's staff since his days at UW-Platteville, was named interim head coach in December 2015.

 In the 2015–16 season, the Badgers entered the NCAA tournament as a 7 seed.
 The Badgers beat 10 seed Pittsburgh in the first round 47–43 to advance to face 2 seed Xavier in the second round.
 The Badgers locked up their second victory defeating Xavier 66–63 with a buzzer beater from Bronson Koenig.
 They were then defeated in the sweet sixteen by 6 seed Notre Dame, 61–56.
+Earlier, Wisconsin had dropped the interim tag from Gard's title and named him head coach.

 In the 2016–17 season, the Badgers were second in the regular-season Big Ten standings and in the Big Ten Conference tournament.
 They entered the NCAA tournament as an 8 seed.
 They defeated 9 seed Virginia Tech in the first round 84–74, moving on to face overall 1 seed Villanova at Buffalo.
 They defeated Villanova 65–62 to advance to the Sweet Sixteen for the fourth straight year, only to lose 84–83 to 4 seed Florida on a last-second buzzer beater in overtime by Chris Chiozza.

 In the 2017–18 season, the Badgers finished the season with a 15–18 record, 7–11 in Big Ten Play and finished in 9th place.
 They defeated Maryland in the second round of the Big Ten tournament, followed by a loss to Michigan State in the quarterfinals.
 The Badgers failed to make the NCAA tournament for the first time since 1998, ending their streak of 19 years.

 In the 2018–19 season, the Badgers finished the season with a 23–11 record, 14–6 in Big Ten play, and finished in 4th place.
 Wisconsin entered the Big Ten tournament as the 4 seed, after they earned a double bye, and beat Nebraska before they were defeated by Michigan State in the semifinals.
 The Badgers earned a bid into the NCAA tournament as a 5 seed and lost to Oregon in the first round.

-The Badgers would complete the 2019–20 season with a 21-10 record, with a 14-6 Big Ten record.
+The Badgers would complete the 2019–20 season with a 21–10 record, with a 14–6 Big Ten record.
 After winning 8 straight games to end the regular season, Wisconsin secured a share of the Big Ten regular season title, and was named the #1 seed in the Big Ten tournament.
 Coach Gard would also be named the Big Ten Coach of the Year.
 However, the Badgers' season would end early as the Big Ten tournament and NCAA Tournament were both cancelled due to precautions related to the COVID-19 pandemic.
-Wisconsin would be listed at #17 on the AP's final 2019-20 rankings.
+Wisconsin would be listed at #17 on the AP's final 2019–20 rankings.